dragonfly-science/seabirds.net/README.markdown

 fab get_secrets       # Get API keys etc and example sitesettings.py
 ```

+Don't worry if you get an error `ERROR:  must be member of role "seabirds"`,
+that's just because the table belongs to you instead of the seabirds user.

 `get_secrets` will place the production sitesettings.py in a file
 `sitesettings_production.py`.
 You can create your own custom settings in
 `seabirds/sitesettings.py` which might look something like this: